salesforce/logai/README.md

 learning algorithms for log anomaly detection without putting in redundant effort to process the logs.
 LogAI can be used for different purposes from academic research to industrial prototyping.

-## Compare LogAI with other AI-based log analytics Tools
+## Compare LogAI with other AI-based Log Analysis Tools

-Below table compares LogAI with several existing AI-based log analytics Tools, include both commercial log management platforms like NewRelic and DataDog, or popular log analysis open source tools on Github.
+Below table compares LogAI with several existing AI-based log analysis Tools, include both commercial log management platforms like NewRelic and DataDog, or popular log analysis open source tools on Github.

 | Coverage  | LogAI | NewRelic Log Monitoring | DataDog Log Explorer | logparser | loglizer | deep-loglizer | log3C |